 When I first started doing knife reviews, I did so many Spydercos you’d think that’s pretty much all I owned.
 Truth be told, both Elise and I are Spyderco fanatics to the max, and while we do have a great deal of knives from other companies nowadays, we absolutely always have a soft spot for those leaf-shaped blades and that perfect thumb-stud alternative – the Spydie-hole.

-As a result of having done such a large number of Spyderco reviews, I’ve been asked my thoughts about what the best Spyderco knives are too many times to count.
+As a result of having done such a large number of Spyderco reviews (you can find them all here), I’ve been asked my thoughts about what the best Spyderco knives are too many times to count.
 Answering is never simple, as I always prefer to tailor my answers to individual tastes, and thus when I get this question, I usually ask things like, “Which handle material do you prefer?”, “What will you be using it for?”, and “How large are your hands?” before giving any recommendations.

 Choosing knives for “best of” lists like this one isn’t an easy task for me, but it’s particularly tricky when we’re talking about Spydercos since the quality of pretty much all their offerings is top-notch.
 I often have to make decisions that eliminate great knives from the running simply because, well I can’t choose them all.
 On top of that, being so into Spydercos myself, I’m obviously biased toward my personal favourites.
 The Spyderco Delica 4, the Stretch 2, the Endura 4, the Military, and the Sage 2 are some of my absolute favourites, but while I was tempted to just fill this entire list with them over and over for each category, it’s definitely something I know I shouldn’t be doing to remain at least a touch unbiased!